PanosAntoniadis/pps-ntua/README.md

-# pps-ntua
+# Lab exercises of Parallel Processing Systems course in NTUA

-Lab exercises of Parallel Processing Systems course in NTUA
+## Lab 1: Parallelization of Algorithms in multicore and shared-memory architectures